Last updated on May 31st, 2023

 Tim Hughes: The recent HubSpot report showed email marketing has a 98% failure rate.
 Personally, that’s not something that I want to do.
 I don’t believe that interruptive marketing works anymore.
 Although, I am sure that there are people that are making it work.
 I am sure that 2% of people are justifying email marketing, but because they get the 2% return.

-I have just shown people how they can get six C-level meetings by using posting content.
-They take 10 minutes to do something that is bigger.
-This return is bigger than all of the different types of interrupt marketing that’s going on right now.
-This marketing includes advertising, cold calling, and email.
+I have just shown people how to get six C-level meetings by posting content.
+They take 10 minutes to do something bigger.
+This return is bigger than all the different types of interrupt marketing currently, including advertising, cold calling (using a cold call template), and email.
 That’s the fundamental change and transformation that’s taking place in sales and marketing right now.